MelK1221/Board_Game_Project/README.md

 Stage 2:

-* FastAPI backend to serve and query game data
+* FastAPI backend to serve and query puzzle data
-* PostgreSQL to store the game collection
+* PostgreSQL to store the puzzle collection
 * Simple frontend with HTML/JS
 * Use SQLAlchemy as the ORM

-Bonus idea: Integrate with the BoardGameGeek API to fetch game info automatically.
+Bonus idea: Integrate Neural Network to help recommend puzzles based on past ratings.

 ### Installation
 ```